OpenStorageNetwork/openstoragenetwork.github.io/content/docs/dataset-access/index.md

 dataset.
 Anonymous access is not allowed on protected datasets.

 Keys are shared with users in two ways.
-Data managers can choose to share keys with other users \"out of band\" by simply sending other users keys that they are interested in via whatever secure mechanisms the project uses to store and communicate project-specific secrets (e.g. username/passwords, certificates, PKI material, access keys, etc.).
+Data managers can choose to share keys with other users "out of band" by simply sending other users keys that they are interested in via whatever secure mechanisms the project uses to store and communicate project-specific secrets (e.g. username/passwords, certificates, PKI material, access keys, etc.).
 Keys